ganeshkamath89/SQL2LINQConvertor/README.md

 2) Handle sub queries
 3) Handle advanced queries

+Environment Setup:
+1) Visual Studio 2015 Community Edition
+2) Microsoft Modelling and Visualization SDK
+3) Entity Framework 6 and EF6 Tools

+Preferable run as administrator.

 I came across several complex SQL Queries with Subqueries and Group by clauses which I aim at implementing some time from now.
-But for the purpose of early feedback I will be posting my code as it is (by chaning few details in the code).
+But for the purpose of early feedback I will be posting my code as it is (by chaning very few details in the code in order to generalize).
 I have explicitly verified from our company regarding posting this code.

 If anyone else wishes to contribute here.
 You are welcome to drop me an email at "ganeshkamath89@gmail.com" or contact me at my LinkedIn ID: https://www.linkedin.com/in/ganeshkamath89